Courses: Whitby & Scarborough North Cliff

 An abundance of walks and cycle tracks for ramblers and cyclists include the Cleveland Way, as well as the Esk Valley and its stunning scenery, best enjoyed from the windows of the steam train that travels right into the heart of the Yorkshire Moors National Park from Whitby to Goathland which is otherwise known as Aidensfield in the TV show ’Heartbeat’.

 Other attractions for a day out include the Beamish Museum, Lightwater Valley and Flamingo Land.
 The medieval walled city of York is just an hour away and is well worth a visit with attractions including the Jorvik Viking Centre and National Railway Museum.
 Parking is available for loading/unloading, and there are car parks nearby and a Park ’n’ Ride facility 1½ miles away, both at cost.
 Or for a car free holiday, why not take the train and use the tour bus for sightseeing!
 Shop, pub and restaurant 50 yards.

 Enjoy the myriad attractions of Whitby, or venture slightly further afield to the fishing and smuggling villages of Runswick Bay, Staithes and Robin Hood’s Bay.

 Bedroom 1: With kingsize bed.

-Electric central heating, electricity, bed linen, towels and Wi-Fi included.
+Electric central heating (underfloor in bathroom), bed linen, towels and Wi-Fi included.
 Travel cot, highchair and stairgate available on request.
-Welcome pack.
-Enclosed patio with garden furniture.
-Bike store.
-Public car park, 50 yards, £7.50 per day; unloading at the bottom of the alley.
+Roof terrace with sitting-out area and garden furntiure.
+Public car park, 50 yards, £7.50 per day; unloading at the door; additional parking at owners home 8 minutes’ drive away.
 No smoking.